intel-lab-lkp/linux/Documentation/mm/allocation-profiling.rst

   and memory consumption, however it might fail depending on system configuration.
   If compression fails, a warning is issued and memory allocation profiling gets disabled.

+  The optional noslub parameter disables tracking of individual SLUB objects.
+This approach, similar to how page owner tracking works, relies on slub_debug for SLUB object insights instead.
+While this reduces memory overhead, it also limits the ability to observe detailed SLUB allocation behavior.

 sysctl:
   /proc/sys/vm/mem_profiling